jongrant/vscode-csharpfixformat/README.md

 ## Extension Settings
 * `csharpfixformat.sort.usings.enabled`: Should usings be sorted or not.
 True by default.
-* `csharpfixformat.sort.usings.systemFirst`: Put System.xxx namespaces first at usings list on sorting.
-True by default.
+* `sort.usings.order`: Put namespaces in proper order.
+Values should be splitted with space.
+"System" by default.
 * `csharpfixformat.sort.usings.splitGroups`: Insert blank line between using blocks grouped by first part of namespace.
 False by default.
 * `csharpfixformat.style.enabled`: Enable code reformat with style options.
 True by default.
 * `csharpfixformat.style.newline.maxAmount`: Amount of new line (\\n) symbols allowed in row.
 1 means no blank lines, 0 for disable.
 2 by default.